Our Clock Repair Service

 "It probably just needs to be cleaned."

 A clock movement must be taken apart to be cleaned properly.
-While it is apart it makes sense to do the necessary repair work as well.
+While it is apart, it makes sense to do the repair work as well.
 We see almost no clocks that have been so well maintained that they need only cleaning.
+(Except for clocks that I overhauled up to 10 or 15 years ago).

 "My clock is wound too tight."